Additional

 - a persistent per-workspace browser profile that keeps cookies and local storage separate from system Chrome

-- URL bar, back, forward, reload, fullscreen, close, screenshot, and annotation controls
+- tab strip, URL bar, profile/security indicator, back, forward, reload, fullscreen, close, screenshot, annotation, diagnostics, and snapshot overlay controls

 - visible cursor movement during agent actions such as click, fill, type, select, wait, read, scroll, and navigation